distrinet-emu/distrinet-emu.github.io/installation.md

 ubuntu@client:~/.distrinet$
 ```

-We will modify the conf.yml later
+Note that we will modify the conf.yml file later.

 ## Installation via Docker
 ### Prerequisites
-Make sure to have git and Docker installed in your pc, if you don't have it you can go to https://docs.docker.com.
+Make sure to have git and Docker installed in your machine.
+If not, go to https://docs.docker.com, and follow the instructions.

-If you don't have git you can run:
+Install git with:
 ```
 sudo apt update && sudo apt install -y git
 ```